-|Privacy and protection of minors||Our Services are not intended for minors and are exclusively reserved for persons over eighteen (18) years of age and having legal capacity.
-We neither collect nor process to our knowledge any personal data relating to minors through our Services.
-In the event that we are informed of the processing of Personal Data of minors, we will take appropriate measures to permanently delete such data from our servers.|
+|Privacy and protection of minors||Our services are not intended for minors and are reserved exclusively for persons over 18 years of age.
+We do not collect or process any personal data of minors through our services.
+If we are informed about the processing of personal data of minors, we will take appropriate measures to permanently delete such data from our servers.|

 ARTICLE 2 – THE PERSONAL DATA WE COLLECT

 Depending on how you use BARC’s resources, services and products and the purpose for which you contact BARC, we may collect various types of personal information about you (your “Personal Information”) in connection with events, market research or consulting.

 - Personally identifiable information (Name, company, address, email address)